sgmurphy/wordpress-plugins/wp-retina-2x/readme.txt

 Requires at least: 6.0
 Tested up to: 6.5
 Requires PHP: 7.4
-Stable tag: 6.5.7
+Stable tag: 6.5.8

-Optimize and manage your images with Perfect Images.
-Easily replace or regenerate existing images in bulk, set custom sizes, improve performance, create retina versions, and more.
-Achieve perfect images for your site with ease.
+Optimize your images effortlessly.
+Replace, regenerate, resize, improve, transform, and achieve perfect images for your site.

 == Description ==